-- "People who currently or have previously injected drugs and shared needles, syringes, or other drug preparation equipment" - People with human immunodeficiency virus (HIV). - People with selected medical conditions, including - o people who ever received maintenance hemodialysis and persons with persistently abnormal ALT levels - Prior recipients of transfusions or organ transplants, including: - o People who received clotting factor concentrates produced before 1987. - People who received a transfusion of blood or blood components before July 1992 - o People who received an organ transplant before July 1992. - People who were notified that they received blood from a donor who later tested positive for HCV infection. - Health care, emergency medical, and public safety personnel after needle sticks, sharps, or mucosal exposure to HCV-positive blood - Infants born to mothers with known hepatitis C".
+- "People with HIV - "People who ever injected drugs and shared needles, syringes, or other drug preparation equipment, including those who injected once or a few times many years ago" - "People with selected medical conditions, including: - people who ever received maintenance hemodialysis - o people with persistently abnormal ALT levels" - "Prior recipients of transfusions or organ transplants, including: - o people who received clotting factor concentrates produced before 1987 - people who received a transfusion of blood or blood components before July 1992 - o people who received an organ transplant before July 1992 - people who were notified that they received blood from a donor who later tested positive for HCV infection." - "Health care, emergency medical, and public safety personnel after needle sticks, sharps, or mucosal exposure to HCV-positive blood" - "Children born to mothers with HCV infection."

-It also stated that "Routine periodic testing is recommended for people with ongoing risk factors, while risk factors (regardless of setting prevalence), including:
+"Routine periodic testing is recommended for people with ongoing risk factors, while risk factors persist:

-- People who currently inject drugs and share needles, syringes, or other drug preparation equipment - People with selected medical conditions, including people who ever received maintenance hemodialysis."
+- People who currently inject drugs and share needles, syringes, or other drug preparation equipment - People with selected medical conditions, including: - people who ever received maintenance hemodialysis."

-It is also recommended that "Clinicals should test anyone requests a hepatitis C test, regardless of stated risk factors, because many patients may be hesitant to share stigmatizing risks" (CDC, 2023a).
+CDC also recommends that "Any person who requests hepatitis C testing should receive it, regardless of disclosure of risk, because many persons may be reluctant to disclose stigmatizing risks" (CDC, 2023e).